anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The longer we dwell on our misfortunes, the greater is their power to harm us.
+Quote: There are no failures.
+Just experiences and your reactions to them.

-By: Voltaire
+By: Tom Krause